SteveMicroCode/PIC18F66K90-code/README.md

 There are other important differences from the older chip.
 PORTG pins are limited to 2mA, beware directly connected LEDs, I used high brightness types via 2k on my board.
 Code for older 18F types is likely to need modification, my examples show some 18F66K90 setup code.
-PORTG defaults to analogue, for digital output recongiguration is needed.
-There are important differences regarding ADC operation including reference selections and configuration registers, my ADC example code helps demonstrate.
+PORTG defaults to analogue inputs, for digital input recongiguration is needed.
+There are important differences regarding ADC operation including timing setup, voltage reference selection and configuration registers, see my ADC example code.

-My first code for the chip was HelloWorld.c, a hello was only achieved after figuring out that PORTG needed to be reconfigured to digital as that is the on board LED port on my PCB.
+My first code for the chip was HelloWorld.c, a hello was achieved using basic code as for the 18F6410.